citp/privacy-policy-historical/g/gr/gro/groupon.co.uk.md

 We control and process the personal data you provide to us, which we collect from other sources, and which we generate to:

-  * Create your account when you sign up and log you in, which is necessary for us to provide our services to you in accordance with the [Terms of Use](https://www.groupon.co.uk/legal/termsofservice);
+  * Create your account when you sign up and log you in, which is necessary for us to provide our services to you in accordance with the [Terms of Use](https://www.groupon.co.uk/legal/termsofservice).
+If you make purchases without creating a password, we link these purchases to your email address and create a secure account in our systems.
+If you create a password at a later date, you will be able to see the past purchases made with a particular email address;
   * Operate, maintain, and improve the Site by analyzing how you and our other customers use and interact with it.
 This is to meet our legitimate business interests in providing the Site and ensuring that it provides the best experience for our customers;
   * Validate, facilitate, and prevent fraudulent purchases.
 This may include processing orders for vouchers and other goods and services, payment verification, and verifying that vouchers redeemed by customers are valid.
 This is necessary to meet our contractual commitments to you set out in the [Terms of Use](https://www.groupon.co.uk/legal/termsofservice);
   * Carry-out marketing, which may involve: